ajota/gulp-gen/angular-tpls/instructions.md

 This command create a directive file with the name provided in the argument inside the common folder into a directory called "components" if this folder does not exist this command will create it.

+## Inject app files in index.html:
+    gulp gen:inject

+## launch a testing Server:
+    gulp gen:server

+## Generate a distribution folder:
+    gulp gen:build -[enviroment]

+    (Important: this command depends on the parameters wroted into the property enviroments located in the app.json file, the [enviroment] default variables are local, develop, production )

+    Examples:
+        - To genera a distribution folder and run the site with a local test configuration profile, use: gulp gen:build -local
+        - To genera a distribution folder and run the site with a develop test configuration profile in local use: gulp gen:build -develop
+        - To genera a distribution folder and run the site with a production test configuration profile in local use: gulp gen:build -production

 ## Release Notes:
+- 1.2.0
+    - Added site generator helper.
+    - Added enviroments profiles (building profiles).
+        *This task generate the distribution folder ready to a public publishing
+    - Added automatically file injection.
+    - Added server launch.

 - 1.1.0
     - Some adjustments and improvemenst, resolving some bugs with gulp basic tasks